edwardkerry/credit_score_report/README.md

 * I have included a mockAPIResponse for use in tests, along with two fixtures of the created creditReport and longTermDebt objects.

-I am unfamiliar with Jest and would have liked to test the Dashboard's componentDidMount, but was unable to successfuly mock the getJSON function to avoid actually calling the API.
+* I am unfamiliar with Jest and would have liked to test the Dashboard's componentDidMount, but was unable to successfuly mock the getJSON function to avoid actually calling the API.
 I considered introducing Sinon to the project which I am more familiar with, but this felt unnecessary as it would be replicating existing functionality.

+* Webpack 4.3.0 introduced a confllict with ExtractTextWebpackPlugin, by also using a variable called `contenthash`.
+I have restricted Webpack to `~4.2.*`

+* Jest's moduleNameMapper was not correctly excluding SCSS files when reading config from `jest.json`.
+I have copied this directly into package.json